Bandenbekämpfung: Background

-According to historian and television documentary producer, Christopher Hale, there are indications that the term Bandenbekämpfung may go back as far as the Thirty Years' War.
+According to historian and television documentary producer Christopher Hale, there are indications that the term Bandenbekämpfung may go back as far as the Thirty Years' War.
+Civilians and military officers in Prussia during Napoleon's campaign were not themselves unacquainted with the practice of "partisan" warfare as Prussian field marshal August Neidhardt von Gneisenau and military theorist Carl von Clausewitz encouraged mass resistance by civilians and instructed the Landsturm to strike at the French enemy's rear, disrupt their movements, and interdict supply lines in an effort to mobilize its population.
+The Prussians later termed this identical conduct as "banditry" when the French employed it against Prussian forces in 1870.
+For the Prussians, the legitimacy of irregular resistance evidently depended not on its nature but on which army it threatened.

 Under the German Empire established by Otto von Bismarck in 1871 after the Franco-Prussian War—formed as a union of twenty-five German states under the Hohenzollern king of Prussia—Prussian militarism flourished; martial traditions that included the military doctrine of Antoine-Henri Jomini's 1837 treatise, Summary of the Art of War, were put into effect.
 Some of the theories laid out by Jomini contained instructions for intense offensive operations and the necessity of securing one's "lines of operations".
 German military officers took this to mean as much attention should be given to logistical operations used to fight the war at the rear as those in the front, and certainly entailed security operations.
 Following Jomini's lead, Oberstleutnant Albrecht von Boguslawski published lectures entitled Der Kleine Krieg ("The Small War", a literal translation of guerrilla), which outlined in detail the tactical procedures related to partisan and anti-partisan warfare—likely deliberately written without clear distinctions between combatants and non-combatants.
-To what extent this contributed to the intensification of unrestrained warfare cannot be known, but Prussian officers like Alfred von Schlieffen encouraged their professional soldiers to embrace a dictum advocating that "for every problem, there was a military solution".
+To what extent the teaching of these Prussian military officers and theorists contributed to the intensification of unrestrained warfare cannot be known precisely, but officers like Alfred von Schlieffen encouraged professional soldiers to embrace a dictum that advocated "for every problem, there was a military solution".
 Helmuth von Moltke the Elder, Chief of the Prussian General Staff, added hostage-taking as a means of deterrence to sabotage activities and the employment of collective measures against entire communities, which became the basis for German anti-partisan policies from 1870 and remained as such through 1945.